zjcch7/SVG-Turorial/Circle.md

 ## Basics Of Making A Circle

-The following code is an example of an ellipse.
+The following code is an example of a Circle.
 Copy and paste it into your word editor.

 **< svg height="100" width="100">
   < circle cx="50" cy="50" r="40" stroke="black" stroke-width="3" fill="yellow" / >